Mary P. Dolciani: Education and career

-Contributions
+Dolciani was a member of the Mathematical Association of America (MAA).

+Mathematics contributions

-Beginning in the 1960s Mary Dolciani wrote a series of high school mathematics textbook, Structure and Method, which in 2000 - 2010 has experienced a resurgence of popularity.
+Beginning in the 1960s, Dolciani wrote a series of high school mathematics textbook, Structure and Method, which have been translated into French and Spanish.
+In 2000–2010 the books experienced a resurgence of popularity.

 Shortly before her death in 1985, Dolciani also co-wrote (along with two other mathematics educators) Pre-Algebra: An Accelerated Course.
 This textbook was widely used in the later 1980s through the 1990s.
 In addition to teaching the pure mathematics, it emphasized the usefulness of algebra in various practical applications.

 Although Dolciani is not well known by the general public, she was influential in developing the basic modern method used for teaching basic algebra in the United States (called "Dolciani algebra", which teaches it on the basis of drill like arithmetic, rather than on the basis of proofs as in Euclidean geometry).
 Dolciani also popularized the short-form names of the Properties that are familiar to many high school algebra students, e.g. the "Zero Property".